wonsunahn/CS1632_RentACat/README.md

 The submission this time is divided into two parts:

 1. Submit the repository created by GitHub Classroom for your team to GradeScope at the **Exercise 2 GitHub** link.
 Once you submit, GradeScope will run the autograder to grade you and give feedback.
 If you get deductions, fix your code based on the feedback and resubmit.
 Repeat until you don't get deductions.

-1. Create a screenshot of code coverage stats as shown above.
-Make sure you take the screenshot of the correct screen.
-After you have created the screenshot, save the picture to a PDF file and submit to GradeScope at the **Exercise 2 Coverage** link.
-Make sure the picture fits in one page for easy viewing and grading.
+1. Create screenshots of code coverage stats as shown above.
+Paste the screenshots in the provided ReportTemplate.docx file, covert the docx to a PDF file and submit to GradeScope at the **Exercise 2 Coverage** link.

 # GradeScope Feedback

-The GradeScope autograder works in 3 phases:
-1. RentACatTestSolution.(some method) on RentACatImpl: RentACatTestSolution is the solution implementation of RentACatTest.
-The purpose of this phase is to verify that RentACatImpl (your RentACat implementation) does not have any defects.
-1. RentACatTest.(some method) on RentACatSolution: RentACatTest is your submitted JUnit test for RentACat.
-The purpose of this phase is to test RentACatTest itself for defects.
-RentACatSolution is the solution implementation of RentACat and contains no defects (that I know of).
-Hence, all tests in RentACatTest should pass.
-1. RentACatTest.(some method) on RentACatBuggy: RentACatTest is your submitted JUnit test for RentACat and you are testing against the buggy RentACatBuggy implementation.
-The purpose of this phase is to further test RentACatTest for defects.
-It does this by testing whether RentACatTest finds all the bugs that RentACatTestSolution is able to find within RentACatBuggy.
+The GradeScope autograder divided into largely 7 phases.
+The first 6 phases are dedicated to testing your JUnit test classes:

+1. CatUnitTest on CatSolution
+1. CatUnitTest on CatBuggy:
+1. RentACatUnitTest on RentACatSolution
+1. RentACatUnitTest on RentACatBuggy
+1. RentACatIntegrationTest on RentACatSolution
+1. RentACatIntegrationTest on RentACatBuggy

+You will notice that each test class is run against first the solution version and then the buggy version.
+The expectation is that they should all pass the solution version and fail the buggy version with the exception of the aforementioned 3 cases.

+The last phase is RentACatIntegrationTestSolution on RentACatImpl, and the purpose of this phase is to test the correctness of your implementation using the solution version of the RentACatIntegrationTest against your code.

 If you see test failures, read the feedback given by the autograder, fix your code, and retry.

-Beside the feedback given by the autograder, the TA or myself will leave more detailed feedback on the "Feedback on source code" question.
+After the deadline, I will leave more detailed feedback on the "Feedback on source code" question on GradeScope.
 We will also check your code coverage screenshot submission and give feedback.

 # Groupwork Plan

-There are two files needing modification: RentACatTest.java and RentACatImpl.java.
-One way you can divide up the work is like the following:
+One way you can divide up the work is the following for Cat and RentACAt:

-[RentACatTest.java]
+[Cat]

+Both partners writes the test for CatUnitTest and the code for CatImpl.
+Then compare the code to check each others' mistakes.
+This part is relatively simple and should provide a solid foundation from which to attempt RentACat.

+[RentACat]

+Both partners write the @Before setUp() method (including the mock creation code) --- compare and verify.
+Then divide the testing and writing of methods in RentACat according to the following:

 * Partner 1:
-  * setUp
-  * testCatAvailableFalseNumCats0
-  * testCatAvailableFalseNumCats3
-  * testCatAvailableTrueNumCats3
-  * testCatExistsFalseNumCats0
-  * testCatExistsTrueNumCats3
-  * testReturnCatFailureNumCats0
+  * getCat
-  * testReturnCatNumCats3
+  * rentCat
 * Partner 2:
-  * setUp
-  * testGetCatNullNumCats0
-  * testGetCatNumCats3
-  * testListCatsNumCats0
-  * testListCatsNumCats3
-  * testRentCatFailureNumCats0
-  * testRentCatFailureNumCats3

-[RentACatImpl.java]

-* Partner 1:
+  * listCats
-  * catExists
+  * renameCat
   * returnCat
-* Partner 2:
-  * listCats
-  * rentCat

-Notice that the setUp method is repeated for both partners.
-Both of you will have to implement parts of the setUp method to have your assigned tests working.
 To avoid merge conflicts on GitHub while working on the same file, I suggest that you use the Live Share feature in VSCode to work on the same shared copy of code, when you are working concurrently in real time (as in the classroom).
 After you are done with the coding session, don't forget to commit and push the code to the GitHub repository so that both partners have access to it later.
 Outside of the classroom when you are not working concurrently, you will mostly collaborate through GitHub.
 Push frequently and also pull frequently from your GitHub repository whenever you are done finishing a method to merge changes as you go along.
 Please communicate frequently and help each other out!

 # Resources